msnorth/cs2340_mule/readme.p5.txt

 privation.
 All your life an unattainable ecstasy has hovered just beyond the grasp of your consciousness.
-The day is coming when you will wake to find, beyond all hope, that you have attained it, or else, that it was within your reach and you have lost it forever.
+The day is coming when you will wake to find, beyond all hope, that you have attained it, or else, that it was within your reach and you have lost it forever."

 --C.S.
 Lewis, The Problem of Pain (from the Chapter on "Heaven")